Lummiell/pede-se/README.md

 **Pede-se** (Portuguese for "Order" as in "A sandwich is ordered") is (read as: will be), as written above, an app for making orders.

-The objective is the creation of a service that any estabilishments may implement in their own network or server of choice, which their cutomers may use with one single app.
+The objective is the creation of a service that any establishments may implement in their own network or server of choice, which their customers may use with one single app.

 ## Project Structure